chalkysticks/vue2-components/README.md

 If you have questions, feature requests or a bug you want to report, please click [here](https://github.com/chalkysticks/vue2-components/issues) to file an issue.

+## Troubleshooting

+It's important that we set `useDefineForClassFields` to `false` in `tsconfig.json` due to a breaking change.
+If it's set to true, then the decorators like `@Prop` will not be effective.

 ## Support

 Like what you see?
 Keep me awake at night by buying me a coffee or two.